 When it comes to improving the efficiency and effectiveness of business operations, there are few resources as impactful in the 21st century as big data.
-These extremely large data sets are being leveraged across a variety of fields to discover associations, trends and patterns that can significantly improve an organization's performance and potential profitability.
+These enormous data sets are being leveraged across a variety of fields to discover associations, trends and patterns that can significantly improve an organization's performance and potential profitability.
 As more and more information is collected, insights are revealed that allow companies to make the best decisions for both their business and consumers.

 As a result, data professionals are becoming increasingly valuable in the workplace.
 With information playing such an important role in businesses practices, having the skills and knowledge to understand and make use of big data will help you succeed in a career in this field.

 Data analytics is the field that analyzes data sets and draws conclusions using the information that they provide.
-It's a growing strategy that's used across a variety of industries, from finance to healthcare.
+It's a growing strategy that's used in a variety of industries, from finance to healthcare.
 As a member of the data analytics field, your major challenge is not just drawing conclusions from numbers, but figuring out ways to analyze and use the information as fast as it's being collected.

-If you're working with data in your current position or looking to start an exciting new career analyzing numbers, consider earning a master's in data analytics through SNHU.
+If you're working with data in your current position or looking to start an exciting new career analyzing numbers, consider earning a master's in data analytics.
 However, when you choose to pursue this degree, you aren't limited to positions specifically in this area.
 Related fields, such as data science, data mining and data architecture use similar strategies that could benefit from a deeper understanding of data analytics.

-Data science is an interdisciplinary field that extracts specific insights from collections of data.
+Data science is an interdisciplinary field that extracts specific insights from sets of data.
 It's very similar to data analytics in that both examine raw data for the purpose of improving workplace practices.
 However, while data analytics focuses more on collecting, reporting, summarizing and interpreting these numbers, data science goes a step further and extrapolates the data, making predictions about future trends and suggesting new best practices for companies and industries.

 In 2014, WIRED magazine ran an article titled "Tell Your Kids to be Data Scientists, Not Doctors."
 The attention-grabbing piece by Linda Burtch, the managing director of Burtch Works Executive Recruiting, discussed the company's report that found data scientists earned more on average than both doctors and lawyers, two positions that have traditionally been viewed as the pinnacle of the American Dream.
 It's a clear reflection of the growing importance of data in the marketplace.

 There are many ways to enter the field of data science.
 Some professionals enroll in an online master's in data analytics to gain a deeper understanding of the field.
 Others earn workplace experience and perhaps add to their knowledge with a certificate on the topic.
-Talk to the SNHU admissions team today about whether a master's in data analytics could help prepare you for a career as a data scientist.

-SNHU's online master's in data science is recognized as a Professional Science Master's program by the Professional Science Master's (PSM) national office.
+An online master's in data science is recognized as a Professional Science Master's program by the Professional Science Master's (PSM) national office.
 The program was specially designed to combine advanced math and science knowledge with the practical skills that you'll need to enjoy a successful career in the field after graduation.